On the Finsler variational nature of autoparallels in metric-affine geometry: Introduction

-Thus, to answer the above questions, we proceed in two steps: \begin{enumerate} \item We first consider the so called \textit{$(\alpha,\beta)$-Finsler Lagragians} - which are the simplest and most commonly used Finsler functions in applications.
-They are singled out in the class of generalized $(\alpha,\beta)$-Finsler Lagragians as they do not depend on $|b|$.
+Thus, to answer the above questions, we proceed in two steps: \begin{enumerate} \item We first consider the so-called \textit{$(\alpha,\beta)$-Finsler Lagrangians} - which are the simplest and most commonly used Finsler functions in applications.
+They are singled out in the class of generalized $(\alpha,\beta)$-Finsler Lagrangians as they do not depend on $|b|$.
 For this class, we completely clarify under which conditions $(\alpha,\beta)$-Finsler functions are of Berwald type and their relation to affine connections with vectorial nonmetricity.
-In previous works this classification has been obtained in positive-definite signature \cite{shen_unicorns}, and some partial classification is known Lorentzian signature, namely for the specific subclass of \textit{generalized m-Kropina metrics} \cite{Heefer:2022sgt, Fuster:2020upk, 10.1063/5.0227285, Heefer:2024kfi}.
+In previous works this classification has been obtained in positive-definite signature \cite{shen_unicorns}, and some partial classification is known in Lorentzian signature, namely for the specific subclass of \textit{generalized m-Kropina metrics} \cite{Heefer:2022sgt, Fuster:2020upk, 10.1063/5.0227285, Heefer:2024kfi}.

-A complete discussion of how these results relate to to vectorial nonmetricity, together with the specific conditions on the given affine connection -- and hence their relevance for metric-affine gravity and cosmology -- has not been explored until now and will be first presented here.
+A complete discussion of how these results relate to vectorial nonmetricity, together with the specific conditions on the given affine connection -- and hence their relevance for metric-affine gravity and cosmology -- has not been explored until now and will be first presented here.

-\item After having presented a clear discussion of the simpler case of \textit{$(\alpha,\beta)$}-Finsler Lagragians, we pass to the most general case.
-More precisely, for a given connection with vectorial non-metricity, we find the necessary and sufficient conditions such that it is metrizable by a \textit{generalized $(\alpha,\beta)$}-Finsler Lagragian.
-With this, we identify for the first time that a quite large subclass of affine connections with vectorial non-metricity can be understood as canonical connections of a Finsler Lagrangian of Berwald type, given the defining one-form satisfies appropriate constraints.
+\item After having presented a clear discussion of the simpler case of \textit{$(\alpha,\beta)$}-Finsler Lagrangians, we pass to the most general case.
+More precisely, for a given connection with vectorial nonmetricity, we find the necessary and sufficient conditions such that it is metrizable by a \textit{generalized $(\alpha,\beta)$}-Finsler Lagrangian.
+With this, we identify for the first time that a quite large subclass of affine connections with vectorial nonmetricity can be understood as canonical connections of a Finsler Lagrangian of Berwald type, given the defining one-form satisfies appropriate constraints.
 In particular, all these connections have variational autoparallels. \end{enumerate}